cubiq/ComfyUI_IPAdapter_plus/README.md

 - **original**: The weight is applied to the aggregated tensors.
 The weight works predictably for values greater and lower than 1.
 - **linear**: The weight is applied to the individual tensors before aggretating them.
 Compared to `original` the influence is weaker when weight is <1 and stronger when >1. **Note:** at weight `1` the two methods are equivalent.
-- **channel penalty**: This method is developed by Lvmin Zhang at Stanford University and implemented in the Fooocus UI.
-Results are sometimes sharper but the image burns a little.
+- **channel penalty**: This method is a modified version of Lvmin Zhang's (Fooocus).
+Results are sometimes sharper.
 It works very well also when weight is >1.
+Still experimental, may change in the future.

 The image below shows the difference (zoom in).